yeslogic/prince-docs/docs/prince-output.md

 Tagged PDF files have special handling mechanisms for specific tag types.
 When enabling tagged PDF files with the command line option [`--tagged-pdf`](command-line.md#cl-tagged-pdf) Prince automatically assigns default values to certain HTML elements, which can be seen in the default `html.css` style sheet (see [Installation Layout](installing.md#installation-layout)).

-However, in specific cases it is advisable to fine-tune the PDF tags with the [`prince-pdf-tag-type`](css-props.md#prop-prince-pdf-tag-type) property.
-In Prince, it is possible to assign PDF tag types to elements in the document through the [`prince-pdf-tag-type`](css-props.md#prop-prince-pdf-tag-type) property, in order to create XML vocabularies in the PDF.
+However, in specific cases it is advisable to fine-tune the PDF tags with the [`-prince-pdf-tag-type`](css-props.md#prop-prince-pdf-tag-type) property.
+In Prince, it is possible to assign PDF tag types to elements in the document through the [`-prince-pdf-tag-type`](css-props.md#prop-prince-pdf-tag-type) property, in order to create XML vocabularies in the PDF.

 CSS

 ```
     ul.toc {
-      prince-pdf-tag-type: TOC;
+      -prince-pdf-tag-type: TOC;
     }
     .toc li {
-      prince-pdf-tag-type: TOCI;
+      -prince-pdf-tag-type: TOCI;
     }
 ```
 HTML